murkrow92/RemitanoTest/Readme.md

-# TekoTest
+# RemitanoTest

 [![Moove It](https://circleci.com/gh/moove-it/react-native-template.svg?style=svg)](https://app.circleci.com/pipelines/github/moove-it/react-native-template?branch=master)

-This project aims to be an example for UI-SDK Teko client to search product from Teko Services.
+This project aims to be an example for UI-SDK Remitano client to search product from Remitano Services.

 ## Prerequisites